Finance & Operations

 With so many other operational expenses for restaurants – like labor, rent, utilities, and marketing – food cost takes up a large chunk of that cash!
 Do you know how much your restaurant spends on food?

 Knowing your restaurant’s food cost percentage can help you make effective business decisions, like how much to charge for items on your menu for maximum profitability or when it’s time to look for new suppliers.
-With this knowledge, you’ll be able to optimize profits that impact your bottom line.
+By using a food cost formula to better understand your total food costs, you’ll be able to optimize profits and protect your bottom line.

-Want to master your restaurant’s finances and maximize profits?
-It all starts with learning how to calculate food cost percentage.
+Want to master your restaurant’s finances and maximize profits for your business?
+It all starts with learning how to calculate restaurant food costs with a food cost formula.

-Food cost percentage indicates what proportion of your revenue is spent on buying food and beverage supplies for your restaurant.
-Food cost percentage can be calculated in several ways.
+Food cost percentage indicates what proportion of your money is spent on buying food and beverage supplies for your restaurant.
+Food cost can be calculated in several ways.

 Food cost percentage per dish, on the other hand, is like your report card: a subject-by-subject breakdown of your success in the classroom.
-Perhaps you excelled at math (which we’re equating to a low food cost percentage for your restaurant’s chicken piccata) but weren’t so great at history (a high food cost percentage for your lamb roast).
+Perhaps you excelled at math (which we’re equating to a low percentage for your restaurant’s chicken piccata) but weren’t so great at history (a high percentage for your lamb roast).

-You can use food cost percentage data to reign in your overall food costs and uncover which dishes you could charge more for.
+You can use food cost information to reign in your overall food costs and uncover which dishes you could charge more for.

-Now that you understand total food cost percentage and food cost percentage per dish, here are the food cost formulas for calculating those figures.
+Now that you understand total food cost percentage and cost per dish, here are the food cost formulas and how to calculate those numbers.

-Want to figure out what fraction of your restaurant’s revenue is eaten up by food costs?
+Want to find out what fraction of your restaurant’s money is eaten up by food costs?
 Here’s the formula for total food cost percentage:

 Total Food Cost Percentage = (Total Cost of Goods Sold / Total Revenue) x 100

-Here’s a step-by-step look at how to implement this formula:
+Here’s a step-by-step look at how to implement this cost percentage formula:

 1. Calculate your Total Cost of Goods Sold (CoGS).

 Your Total Cost of Goods Sold is how much the food and beverages you’ve sold over a given period of time cost your restaurant.
-You can figure that out with this formula:
+You can find that out with this cost percentage formula:

 CoGS= [(Beginning Food and Beverage Inventory Value) + (Inventory Purchase Value)] – (Ending Inventory Value)